Culture - Measure what you Treasure

 Innovation is one of my favorite subjects.
 It is closely related to communication, because it comes down to whether employees:

-- Are really clear about what the company is trying to accomplish - the priorities and goals.
+- Are crystal clear about what the company is trying to accomplish - the priorities and goals.

-- Have the ability to move ideas through the organization (and how much your company is open to new ideas).
+- Can move ideas through the organization (and how much your company is open to new ideas).

 - Feel like innovating is just "part of job", it is expected and encouraged.